irachdaoui/OpenPKI/README.md

 OpenPKI
 =======

-OpenPKI is an Open Source Project aims to develop a strong, flexible, easy to use and lightweight PKI (Public Key Infrastructure) web-based application dedicated to small and medium organization, For any question about the project please feel free to contact me at ismail.rachdaoui@gmail.com
+OpenPKI is an Open Source Project aims to develop a strong, flexible, lightweight and easy to use and  PKI (Public Key Infrastructure) web-based application dedicated to small and medium organization, For any question about the project please feel free to contact me at ismail.rachdaoui@gmail.com